Harriet Harman: Under Gordon Brown

-Harman was known as a long-term supporter of Gordon Brown and is regarded as a personal friend.
-On 28 June 2007, after she became Deputy Leader of the Labour Party and Brown was appointed prime minister, Harman joined Brown's Cabinet as Leader of the House of Commons, Lord Privy Seal and Minister for Women and Equality, and was also Chairman of the Labour Party.
-Unlike the previous Deputy Leader, John Prescott, Harman was not made Deputy Prime Minister.
+Harman was known as a long-term supporter of Gordon Brown and was regarded as both a personal friend and close colleague.
+On 28 June 2007, after she became Deputy Leader of the Labour Party and Brown was appointed prime minister, Harman joined Brown's Cabinet as Leader of the House of Commons, Lord Privy Seal and Minister for Women and Equality.
+She was also Chairman of the Labour Party, but unlike the previous Deputy Leader, John Prescott, Harman was not made Deputy Prime Minister.

 When Harman, as Leader of the House of Commons, stood in for Gordon Brown during Prime Minister's Questions on Wednesday 2 April 2008 (due to the Prime Minister attending a NATO summit in Romania), she became the first female Labour Minister to take Prime Minister's Questions.
 She subsequently repeated this during Brown's absences.

-Harman attacked the Conservative Party at the Labour Party Conference 2007, referring to them as the "nasty party" and suggesting that there would be little competition at the next election.
+Harman attacked the Conservative Party at the 2007 Labour Party Conference, referring to them as the "nasty party" and suggesting that there would be little competition at the next election.

 On 1 April 2008 the Daily Mail reported that Harman had decided to wear a kevlar-reinforced stab vest while touring her Peckham constituency under police guard.
 On 2 April The Guardian relayed information from the Metropolitan Police that "the type of Met Vest she wore over her jacket protected her from knife attacks and bullets, and, for her at least, was optional".
 Harman compared the decision to wearing a hard hat while touring a building site, which led the BBC's John Humphrys to respond, during an interview for BBC Radio 4, "You wear a hard hat on a building site because... there is the danger that something might drop on your head.
 You don't need to wear a bullet-proof vest on the streets of London, do you!"
 Harman told the BBC that the neighbourhood police team she was with put on their stab vests and gave her one to wear as well.

 In April 2008, Harman's blog was hacked and changed to state that she had joined the Conservative Party.
 Harman later admitted when questioned by Sky News that the incident was a result of her using "Harriet" and "Harman" as her username and password.
-The hacker was Conservative Kemi Badenoch, who was elected as MP for Saffron Walden in 2017.
+The hacker was Conservative Kemi Badenoch, who was elected as MP for Saffron Walden in 2017 and as Leader of the Conservative Party in 2024.
 Badenoch confessed to the hacking in an April 2018 interview with Core Politics and later offered Harman an apology, which she accepted.